DPDK/dpdk/doc/guides/tools/dts.rst

 .. code-block:: console

-   poetry install --no-root --only docs poetry install --no-root --with docs  # an alternative that will also install DTS dependencies poetry shell
+   poetry install --only docs
+   poetry install --with docs  # an alternative that will also install DTS dependencies poetry shell

 After executing the meson command, build the documentation with: